Reliance will bear full cost of vax for employees & families: Nita Ambani

-New Delhi, March 5 (IANS) Reliance Industries Limited (RIL) will bear the full cost of Covid 19 vaccination for its employees and their families.
+New Delhi: Reliance Industries Limited (RIL) will bear the full cost of Covid 19 vaccination for its employees and their families.

 Nita Mukesh Ambani, Founder and Chairperson, Reliance Foundation in a letter to members of the Reliance family said, "In our Reliance Family Day 2020 message, Mukesh and I had personally assured you that as soon as any approved Covid 19 vaccine is available in India, we will do our best to plan early vaccination for all Reliance employees and family members.
 We remain committed to this goal and to contributing to our nation's collective ability to end the coronavirus pandemic as soon as possible."